k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/scaled-angular-ui-component-install-and-deploy.md

 sudo ng build --prod
 ```

 This will generate a dist folder that contains the files that need to be copied into the apache server.
+Once the files are copied to the html folder, the Apache server will need to be restarted:

 ```
 sudo cp -a /opt/git/aws-jmeter-test-engine/UI\ Scaled\ Solution/master-script-form/dist/master-script-form/. /var/www/html/
+sudo systemctl restart apache2.service
 ```

 Now the UI should be accessible via the virtual machine's IP (i.e. http://virtual-macine-ip)